genid/MalePedigreeToolbox/README.rst

    $ mpt distances -t example_tgfs -o output_folder

-This will create a comma separated values (csv) file containing the generational distance between all individuals of each pedigree in the specified output folder.
+This will create a comma separated values (csv) file containing the generational distance between all individuals for each pedigree in the specified output folder.

 Counting mutations between alleles of markers (mut_diff)